yalvarez08/news-UI-clientv2/README.md

 # CMSC 495 Capstone AI News Aggregator
 Front end side created with vite and reactJS.
+Axios used to make HTTP requests.

 ## Setup